-The food you give your dog should also contain a high fat content – more than 20% – to keep her energy levels up and keep his skin and coat healthy.
+The food you give your dog should also contain a high-fat content – more than 20% – to keep her energy levels up and keep her skin and coat healthy.

 Oily fish like salmon and tuna will give your dog sufficient omega-3 and omega-6 fatty acids.